Longest-living animal gives up ocean secrets

 By comparing this record with records of solar variability, volcanic eruptions and atmospheric air temperatures, the researchers have been able to construct a bigger picture and investigate how each of these things have been linked to one another over time.

-Lead author of the study Dr David Reynolds, from the School of Earth and Ocean Sciences, said: “Our results show that solar variability and volcanic eruptions play a significant role in driving variability in the oceans over the past 1000 years.
+Lead author of the study Dr David Reynolds, from the School of Earth and Environmental Sciences, said: “Our results show that solar variability and volcanic eruptions play a significant role in driving variability in the oceans over the past 1000 years.
 Results also showed that marine variability has played an active role in driving changes to Northern Hemisphere air temperatures in the pre-industrial era.

 “This trend is not seen during the industrial period, where Northern Hemisphere temperature changes, driven by manmade forcings, precede variability in the marine environment.”